Stigmund/dfhack/docs/dev/Lua API.rst

 :icon_width: If not *nil*, the specified number of character columns
              are reserved to the left of the list item for the icons.
 :scroll_keys: Specifies which keys the list should react to as a table.
+:buffer_selection: Specifies whether or not to auto scroll new elements into view when
+                   selecting first or last elements (defauts to true).

 Every list item may be specified either as a string, or as a lua table with the following fields: